poseidon-framework/poseidon-framework.github.io/trident.md

 | Other          | *              | *             | Other        |
 | 1240K          | HumanOrigins   | True          | HumanOrigins |
 | 1240K          | HumanOrigins   | False         | 1240K        |

+`--selectSnps` allows to provide `forge` with a SNP file in EIGENSTRAT (`.snp`) or PLINK (`.bim`) format to create a package with a specific selection.
+When this option is set, the output package will have exactly the SNPs listed in this file.
+Any SNP not listed in the file will be excluded.
+If `--intersect` is also set, only the SNPs overlapping between the SNP file and the forged packages are output.

+Merging genotype data across different data sources and file formats is tricky. `forge` is more verbose about potential issues, if the `-w`/`--warnings` flag is set.

 #### Genoconvert command
 `genoconvert` converts the genotype data in a Poseidon package to a different file format.
 The respective entries in the POSEIDON.yml file are changed accordingly.